 The Best Paid Budgeting Apps

-Created in 2017, Mylo has rapidly become one of the top budgeting apps in Canada for those who are looking to save or invest.
+Created in 2017, Moka (formerly known as Mylo) has rapidly become one of the top budgeting apps in Canada for those who are looking to save or invest.

-As mentioned above, Mylo is a paid app but at only $1/month, that’s pretty affordable.
-If you are interested in premium services such as SRI, or investing in a TFSA or RRSP, then you will need to pay more.
+As mentioned above, Moka is a paid app but at only $3 a month, that’s pretty affordable considering all your investing options.
+You get access to various portfolios which includes socially responsible investing options.
+Your funds can be put in your TFSA or RRSP.
 Users should also know that your funds are insured by CIPF for up to $1 million.
-Check out my full Mylo review here.
+Check out my full Moka review here.

 YNAB (You Need A Budget)